Last Updated: August 7, 2025

 Call Redirection Check Code

 Sometimes, hackers redirect phone calls to their numbers.
 Use the code *#62# to see the phone number to which your calls are forwarded.
 If a phone number doesn’t appear, your call data is safe.
-If one does appear, it could just be your default voicemail number or one associated with a safe third-party calling app, so there may be no cause for alarm.
+If one does occur, it could just be your default voicemail number or one associated with a secure third-party calling app, so there may be no cause for alarm.

 Diversion Check Code